-A half-decade ago, as new-wave cocktail culture swept the nation, South Florida lagged behind.
-While people in cities like Chicago, New York, and San Francisco were already discovering the joy of a well-made Aviation, perfect Manhattan, or a solid Negroni, most South Floridians were still making do with frozen, premade mixes served in plastic cups.
+While people in cities like Chicago, New York, and San Francisco have been discovering the joy of a well-made Aviation, perfect Manhattan, or a solid Negroni for decades, most South Floridians are still making do with frozen, premade mixes served in plastic cups.

-Here, our favorite watering holes from West Palm Beach to Boca Raton:
+Even if you've seen our list of the best cocktail bars in South Florida, here are a few more favorite watering holes from West Palm Beach to Boca Raton:

 1. Hullabaloo.
 If you're in the mood for a handcrafted cocktail, head to Hullabaloo in West Palm Beach.
 This Rodney Mayo establishment recently made the year's "best of" list for new restaurants in 2013, churning out gastropub-style Italian with precision and creativity.
 Likewise, the bar makes one hell of a drink.
 Here, everything behind the bar is the real deal.
 How real?
 You won't find a single bottle of simple syrup, and we think that says something.
 Instead, it's all about doing things from scratch, deployed with high-end spirits and house-made liqueurs to serve flavorful, intense drinks with no artificial ingredients.
 The current roster — each cocktails named for deceased musicians — includes the Rick James, a blend of Jameson, Temontis Mirto, Foro Amaro, orange bitters, and fresh oregano.
 Or try the Peter Tosh, a taste of spiced rum blended with pineapple, egg white, lime juice, cardamom, and Garam Masala.
 517 Clematis St., West Palm Beach.
 Call 561-833-1033, or visit sub-culture.org.